Britain's Gatwick Airport shut down after drones spotted over airfield

 "I’m talking about an act that is deliberately seeking to affect the tens of thousands of passengers that wanted to fly from Gatwick today, this close to the Christmas period," Woodroofe said.
 "It’s them who have paid the price of this deliberate act."

-Andri Kyprianou, from Cyprus was trying to get to Kiev, but her flight was canceled.
-She spent the night at the airport
+"There was tons of families with small kids and everybody was sitting on the floor with their bags," Day told NBC News.
+“Everywhere I went I had to take my bags with me and it was really hard to move cause it was so crowded.”

-"I haven't slept since yesterday morning.
-We are very tired.
-It's freezing, we are cold, having to wear all of these coats for extra blankets," she told the AP.
-"There were pregnant women, one of them was sleeping on the floor.
-There were people with small babies in here overnight.
-We saw disabled people on chairs.
-There were young children sleeping on the floor."
+"It's Britain, so it was chaos.
+But it was a very chilled chaos, a very stiff-upper-lip chaos,” Day said.
+She was eventually shuttled to Heathrow where she was waiting on Thursday afternoon for a flight to Orlando.

-While travelers stranded at Gatwick waited, some of those scheduled to land at the airport were diverted to London's Heathrow, Manchester, Birmingham, and airports in other cities.
+While some travelers already at Gatwick waited, others whose flights were scheduled to land there were diverted to Heathrow and other airports, including in Manchester and Birmingham.

 As sales of drones have risen, aviation experts have warned that a drone colliding with a plane could have disastrous results.